nlip-project/nlip_server_go/README.md

 # NLIP Go Server

 Welcome to the NLIP Go Server!
 This project is a Go implementation of the NLIP server.
-It depends on Echo and Goth frameworks and shows handling of various message types using the NLIP structure and LLMs.
+It is built using the Echo web and Goth authentication framework.
+It demonstrates handling of various message types using the NLIP structure LLAMA and LLaVa models.

 ## Quickstart